grafana/grafana-operator/documentation/api.md

         <td><b><a href="#grafanaspecdeploymenthttpproxy">httpProxy</a></b></td>
         <td>object</td>
         <td>
-          GrafanaHttpProxy provides a means to configure the Grafana deployment to use a HTTP(S) proxy when making requests and resolving plugins.<br/>
+          GrafanaHttpProxy provides a means to configure the Grafana deployment to use an HTTP(S) proxy when making requests and resolving plugins.<br/>
         </td>
         <td>false</td>
       </tr><tr>